 If you have a tonal brand palette where your colours are all different shades of one colour, consider a contrasting ‘pop’ colour like we did for Shifts to Success.

 A deep blue (authority, trust, reliability, gravitas) was the primary colour to resonate with its police officer audience.
 Secondary colours were a coordinating mid-blue: (communication, ambition, caring, openness, trust), a paler blue (inspiration, freedom, big ideas, creativity) and orange (positive, friendly, optimism, hope, change).
 This ‘pop’ colour brings life to the blues and is useful for drawing attention to important information, calls-to-action or buttons on a website.

-My new book Let’s Get Visible! gives you loads of interesting tips on branding that means business.
-Sign up here to find out when it’s released – and how, as a preview reader, you could win a signed copy!
+Sapna Pieroux’s book Let’s Get Visible! gives you loads of tips on branding that means business.
+Sign up here to get a free sample.

-If you need help with your branding, Book a free VISION call and let’s see how we can help…
+If you need help with your branding, book a free Brand Clarity call and let’s see what we can do…